 I found this Coca-Cola fabric on clearance with the maids and felt inspired (I am easily inspired by good prices).

 The fabric was a bit overwhelming to sew even in this lightweight fabric.
-It’s good practice in stitching straight and even seams.
+It’s good practice in stitching straight and even seams and sewing is an extremely useful hobby.
 I won’t reveal how well I managed to get them all to turn out the exactly the same (because I didn’t)!

 They turned out just fine and fit suit the room better than anything I was ever able to find in a store or online.

 I want really really badly to be awesome at handsewing… embroidery really.
 I use pinterest a lot for inspiration, but I finally picked up this book, Modern Folk Embroidery about a week ago.